AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 PDF Services APIs can connect with the Amazon S3 using pre-signed URLs for downloading and uploading the files to and from S3 buckets without AWS security credentials or permissions.

 Please refer [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) for more details.

+## DROPBOX

+PDF Services APIs can connect with the DROPBOX using pre-signed URLs for downloading and uploading the files to and from Dropbox location without the need for any credentials or access tokens.

+Please refer here for [downloading](https://www.dropbox.com/developers/documentation/http/documentation#files-get_temporary_link) and [uploading](https://www.dropbox.com/developers/documentation/http/documentation#files-get_temporary_upload_link) files from dropbox.

+## Azure Blob

+PDF Services APIs can connect with the Azure Blob using pre-signed URLs or [SAS Urls](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for downloading and uploading the files to and from Azure Blob without the need for any credentials or access tokens.
+Use [Best Practices](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview#best-practices-when-using-sas) when using SAS URLs.

+Please refer [here](https://learn.microsoft.com/en-us/azure/ai-services/translator/document-translation/how-to-guides/create-sas-tokens?tabs=Containers#create-sas-tokens-with-azure-storage-explorer) for more details.
+Make sure you have appropriate permissions added to your SAS tokens before generating them.